 A graph is an ordered pair G = (V, E) where V is a finite, non-empty set of objects called vertices, and E is a (possibly empty) set of unordered pairs of distinct vertices i.e., 2-subsets of V called edges.
-The set V is called the vertex set of G, and E is called the edge set of G. If $e = \{u, v\} \in E(G)$, we say that vertices U and U are adjacent in G, and that U and U are the U and U are the U are the U and U are the ends of U. The edge U is said to be incident with U and U and vice versa.
-We write U are the ends of U and the same vertex set and the same edge set.
+The set V is called the vertex set of G, and E is called the edge set of G. If $e = \{u, v\} \in E(G)$, we say that vertices u and v are adjacent in G, and that e joins u and v.
+We'll also say that u and v are the ends of e.
+The edge e is said to be incident with u (and v), and vice versa.
+We write uv (or vu) to denote the edge $\{u, v\}$, on the understanding that no order is implied.
+Two graphs are equal if they have the same vertex set and the same edge set.
 But there are other ways in which two graphs could be regarded the same.
 For example, one could regard two graph as being "the same" if it is possible to rename the vertices of one and obtain the other.
 Such graphs are identical in every respect except for the names of the vertices.
 In this case, we call the graphs isomorphic.
-Formally, graphs U and U are isomorphic if there is a U and U are isomorphic if there is a U and U are isomorphic.
-Formally, graphs U and U are isomorphic if there is a U and U are isomorphic.
-Formally, graphs U and U are isomorphic if there is a U and U are correspondence U and U are isomorphic.
+Formally, graphs G and H are isomorphic if there is a 1-1 correspondence $f:V(G) \to V(H)$ such that $xy \in E(G) \leftrightarrow f(x)f(y) \in E(H)$.
+This function f is called an isomorphism.